29 January 2018

 In severe cases of life-changing injury, such as with spinal cord injury, brain injury and limb loss, rehabilitation is substantial to cater for complex needs.
-The rehabilitation often includes for the above and consideration is also given to:
+The rehabilitation often includes the above, and consideration is also given to:

 - accommodation needs

 - aids and equipment

 - support workers

 - speech and language therapists

 In these cases, there’ll almost always be a Case Manager who’s experienced in dealing with the client’s injury to manage both the therapists and the needs of the injured person.